|Terrahawks - Behind The Scenes Special|

 |Below: The two original tanks sitting together in the model store.|

-Thanks also to Philip D Rae for the use of his photographs.
+Thanks also to Philip D Rae and Doug Pelton for the use of their photographs.

 Other photographs by Anderson Burr Pictures Ltd.